-Following a low carb diet may help in diabetes prevention; it prevents sugar spikes and dramatically reduces the risk of diabetes-associated complications.
-To manage diabetes symptoms, people should avoid foods like sweetened drinks, pasta, white bread, flavoured yoghurt, canned fruit juices, and packaged food items.
-Foods for diabetes prevention include fruits, green leafy vegetables, lean proteins, and foods with less sugar.
+Following a low-carb diet may help in diabetes prevention; it prevents sugar spikes and dramatically reduces the risk of diabetes-associated complications.
+To manage diabetes symptoms, foods to avoid with type 2 diabetes include sweetened drinks, pasta, white bread, flavored yoghurt, canned fruit juices, and packaged food items.
+Good foods for diabetics or people with diabetes include fruits, green leafy vegetables, lean proteins, and foods with less sugar.

 The number of diabetes patients is dramatically increasing worldwide.
-Diabetes is a chronic disease that causes higher than normal blood sugar levels.
+Diabetes is a chronic disease that causes higher-than-normal blood sugar levels.
 Uncontrolled diabetes may give rise to serious health complications, including renal insufficiency, blindness, heart disease, and other problems.
 Your food choices matter a lot when you have diabetes.
 You need to plan a special diet different from your pre-diabetic diet with the help of a nutritionist.
 Eating the wrong foods can spike your blood sugar and increase your risk of health complications.
-While picking the right foods to eat when you have diabetes can help maintain your blood sugar.
-If you have diabetes, you are probably told by someone to avoid certain food items for diabetes prevention and control.
-What are those foods that cause diabetes?
-Let’s find out what to put on the menu when planning your diabetes prevention diet.
-This information guide lists 11 food items that people with diabetes should avoid along with foods that help in diabetes prevention.
+Picking the right foods to eat when you have diabetes can help maintain your blood sugar.
+If you have diabetes, you are probably told by a healthcare provider to avoid certain food items for diabetes prevention and control.

-- Sweetened foods and beverages – Food that is made of processed sugar like candy, desserts, and soda are the worst food choices for someone with diabetes.
+- Sweetened foods and beverages – Food that is made of processed sugar, like candy, desserts, and soda, are the worst food choices for someone with diabetes.
 These are high in carbohydrates and lack nutritional value, and they can also cause a sharp hike in blood sugar.
-Besides, they have fructose, which has a strong connection with insulin resistance and diabetes.
+Besides, they have fructose, which is strongly connected with insulin resistance and diabetes.

-- Saturated fat – Saturated fat contributes to raise cholesterol, which further increased the risk of stroke and heart attack; hence, it is not considered the right food for diabetics.
+- Saturated fat – Saturated fat contributes to raising cholesterol, which further increases the risk of stroke and heart attack; hence, it is not considered the right food for diabetics.
 Eating less saturated fat like butter, cream, tarts, cakes, chocolate, fudge, and toffees can help reduce the risk.

-- White bread, pasta, and white rice – Eating white bread, pasta, and other refined foods have been shown to cause a significant reduction in blood sugar levels
+- White bread, pasta, and white rice – Eating white bread, pasta, and other refined foods has been shown to cause a significant increase in blood sugar levels.

-- Salt – The recommended safe level salt in the diet is 6 gm per day.
+- Salt – The recommended safe salt level in the diet is 6 gm daily.
 Consuming more than this may contribute to diabetes-associated complications.
-Cut down your intake of processed food items such as take away meals as these contain a very high amount of salt.
+Reduce your intake of processed food items, such as takeaway meals, as these contain very high salt.

 - Alcohol – People with diabetes should drink alcohol in moderation.
-Consuming more than five drinks at one time may be risky for you if especially if you are a diabetes patient.
+Consuming more than five drinks at one time may be risky for you, especially if you are a diabetes patient.
 Consider having at least three alcohol-free days in a week.

 - Dried fruits – Fruits contain vitamins, minerals, and other essential nutrients that support a healthy body.
-Dried fruit lacks water and leads to a higher concentration of these essential nutrients.
-But unfortunately, the process of making dry fruits end up having more concentrated sugar content as well.
-This means the dried fruit contains three times as many carbs as fresh fruits, thus considered the worst fruits for diabetics.
-Make a smart choice by choosing fruits low in sugar for optimal blood sugar.
+Dried fruit lacks water, leading to a higher concentration of these essential nutrients.
+Unfortunately, dry fruits also have a more concentrated sugar content.
+This means that dried fruits contain three times as many carbs as fresh fruits, thus considered the worst fruits for diabetics.
+Make a smart choice by choosing fruits with low sugar levels to maintain blood sugar.

-- Fruit juice – Fruit juices are considered healthy beverages, but for diabetes patients, it may bring high blood sugar level as any other sweetened beverage do.
+- Fruit juice – Fruit juices are considered healthy beverages, but for diabetes patients, they may bring high blood sugar level as any other sweetened beverage do.
 High fructose content can worsen insulin resistance, cause a diabetes patient to gain weight as well as increase the risk of heart disease.

-- Honey or Maple syrup – Many diabetes patients try to minimize their sugar intake by removing white sugar from their dining table as wells ignoring treats, like cakes, candies and ice creams.
+- Honey or Maple syrup – Many diabetes patients try to minimize their sugar intake by removing white sugar from their dining table and ignoring treats like cakes, candies, and ice creams.
 However, other forms of sugar may also contribute to high blood sugar levels.
 These include honey, maple syrup, and brown sugar.
-They are found to have similar effects on the blood sugar levels as white sugar.
+They have similar effects on blood sugar levels as white sugar.

 - Packaged snacks – These are the foods diabetics should avoid.
-Aside from sugar, packaged snacks like chips, crackers, cookies, snack cakes, doughnuts contain unhealthy fats that brighten your risk for developing high blood cholesterol and heart disease.
+Aside from sugar, packaged snacks like chips, crackers, cookies, snack cakes, and doughnuts contain unhealthy fats that brighten your risk for developing high blood cholesterol and heart disease.

-Knowing which foods to avoid for diabetes prevention can sometimes be severe.
-Your aim towards diabetes prevention should include staying away from foods that cause diabetes, such as unhealthy fats, sugary foods, processed grains, and other food items containing refined carbs.
+Knowing which foods to avoid with diabetes is important.
+Your aim towards achieving low blood sugar levels should include avoiding foods that cause diabetes, such as unhealthy fats, sugary foods, processed grains, and other food items containing refined carbs.
 Avoid foods that lead to a hike in blood sugar to help keep you healthy and reduce the risk of future complications.
 Switching to fruits for diabetics can be a healthy way to satisfy your healthy tooth.